-SAN FRANCISCO — The Fine Arts Museums of San Francisco are pleased to present Monet: The Early Years at the Legion of Honor.
-This will be the first major US exhibition devoted to the initial phase of Claude Monet’s (French, 1840–1926) career.
-Through more than fifty paintings, the exhibition demonstrates the radical invention that marked the artist’s development during the formative years of 1858 to 1872.
+Monet: The Early Years will be the first major US exhibition devoted to the initial phase of Claude Monet’s (French, 1840 – 1926) career.
+Through approximately sixty paintings, the exhibition demonstrates the radical invention that marked the artist’s development during the formative years of 1858 to 1872.
 In this period the young painter developed his unique visual language and technique, creating striking works that manifested his interest in painting textures and the interplay of light upon surfaces.

 With a selection of works gathered from some of the most important international collections — the Musée d’Orsay in Paris, the National Gallery of Art in Washington D.C., the Metropolitan Museum of Art in New York and other public and private collections worldwide — Monet: The Early Years authoritatively demonstrates the artist’s early command of many genres, not only the landscapes for which he has become so renowned but also still lifes, portraits and genre scenes.

-The presentation opens with the first painting Monet exhibited in public, View Near Rouelles (1858, Marunuma Art Park, Asaka, Japan).
-Created when the artist was just 18 years old, this work demonstrates his early mastery of oil painting through his brilliant handling of color and also prefigures his lifelong affinity for the subject of landscapes.
+The presentation opens with the first painting Monet exhibited in public, View near Rouelles (1858, Marunuma Art Park, Asaka, Japan).
+Created when the artist was just 17 years old, this work demonstrates his early mastery of oil painting through his brilliant handling of color and also prefigures his lifelong affinity for the subject of landscapes.
 From 1864 to 1868, he was simultaneously interested in capturing the geographies of his artistic life, from the cool, gray coast of Normandy to the warm, lush forest of Fontainebleau.
 The Pointe de La Hève at Low Tide (1865, Kimbell Art Museum), which Monet exhibited in the Paris Salon of 1865 to critical acclaim, exemplifies his talent for conveying the dramatic atmosphere of a Normandy beach.
-One of his finest treatments of the interior of the forest is An Oak at Bas-Bréau (The Bodmer) (1865, Private collection), his detailed study of a tree named for the Swiss painter Karl Bodmer.
-This work is being shown publicly for only the second time in this exhibition.
+One of his finest treatments of the interior of the forest is An Oak at Bas-Bréau, the Bodmer (1865, private collection), his detailed study of a tree named for the Swiss painter Karl Bodmer.
+This work will be shown publicly for only the second time in this exhibition.

 In contrast to the social conviviality represented in Luncheon on the Grass, the artist’s lesser-known still-life paintings from the same period, including Still Life with Melon (1872, Museu Calouste Gulbenkian, Lisbon), are focused on reproducing objects in sensual and meticulous detail.
 This emphasis is also reflected in Red Mullets (1869, Harvard Art Museums, Cambridge, Massachusetts), in which two stark and somber fish lay in opposing directions on a soft white cloth.